Want a fun DIY project you can do this weekend? Try your hand at these succulent wedding favors! P.S. You’re on the list, right?

 Succulent Wedding Favors

-So, here are two examples of these succulent wedding favors that are all the rage right now:
+So, here is an example of these succulent wedding favors that are all the rage right now (from La Jolla Jade).

 And… here’s what you need to do to make ’em yourself.